 Planning to Reopen

-We think it's worth you start to think about when the salon will reopen now, as we will probably get very little notice from the government that it will happen (possibly ‘you can open tomorrow’, otherwise if we were told ‘you can open a week Tuesday’ people would start to drift back).
+We think it is worth you start to think about when the salon will reopen now, as we will probably get very little notice from the government that it will happen (possibly ‘you can open tomorrow’, otherwise if we were told ‘you can open a week Tuesday’ people would start to drift back).

-We know that there will be a pent up demand for hair services, including quite a few colour corrections no doubt, so make sure you're well equipped to get back down to business as soon as possible.
+We know that there will be a pent-up demand for hair services, including quite a few colour corrections no doubt, so make sure you're well equipped to get back down to business as soon as possible.

 Things to start thinking about:

 - Can you contact any urgent/favourite clients out of hours to get them booked in the first day?
 Social media can be great for this.
 Start taking pre-bookings now that will be confirmed by SMS/Messenger as soon as an open date is announced.
-This means you don’t rush back to an empty salon.
+This means you do not rush back to an empty salon.

 - Be aware of scalp tests/strand tests.
 Depending on how long it is until you can see the client again, you may need to think about holding a ‘testing’ day as soon as allowed to do so.

 - Cleanliness will remain key once you reopen so make sure you have a decent stock of cleaning products and an agreed, enhanced cleaning rota.
 Keeping your salon clean, sanitised, and disinfected is one of the most vital things you can do to help stop the virus being spread.

 - Do you need to turn heating/hot water back on?